spike0en/awesome-android-root/README.md

 ---

 ### Device Control and Hardware
-- **[Classic Power Menu](https://github.com/KieronQuinn/ClassicPowerMenu)** - Power Menu Replacement for Android 11+, with the main aim being restoring power menu options (Device Controls and Quick Access Wallet) on Android 12. `FOSS`
 - **[OnePlus Flash Control](https://github.com/Bartixxx32/Opflashcontrol-app)** - Precise control over the brightness of the dual-tone and quad-tone LED flashes for OnePlus devices. `FOSS`
 - **[Root Activity Launcher](https://play.google.com/store/apps/details?id=tk.zwander.rootactivitylauncher)** - Launch activities directly from your home screen with root access. `Proprietary`
 - **[SecondScreen](https://github.com/farmerbb/SecondScreen)** - Advanced solution to connect your Android device to external displays. `FOSS` | [📦 Source](https://github.com/farmerbb/SecondScreen)
 - **[SensorsOff](https://github.com/theLlamaNet/SensorsOff)** - Simple app to enable or disable privacy sensors(camera and microphone) on Miui/HyperOS. `Proprietary`
 - **[USB HID Client](https://apt.izzysoft.de/packages/me.arianb.usb_hid_client)** - Use your phone as a keyboard and mouse **without** any software on the other end. `FOSS` | [📦 Source](https://github.com/Arian04/android-hid-client)
-- **[JoyCon Droid](https://joycondroid.gitbook.io/joycondroid)** - Allows you to turn your Android device into a controller for your Nintendo Switch. `FOSS`

 ---